 - Von Willebrands Desease (Type1) is a bleeding disease of the mildest form.
 It is a reduced production of a particular coagulation factor that gives dogs who suffer an increased blood clotting time.
 In general, this disease does not cause problems, but in case of major injury/surgery, there may be major bleeding that can be difficult to stop.
 A gene test for the disease does exist, but the breed’s origin country has chosen not to make the test compulsory when breeding.
 This because the disease does not cause problems and the dog can work normally in everyday life.

-Here at the farm our dogs have plenty of room both inside and outside.
+Here at home my dogs have plenty of room both inside and outside.
 We place great emphasis on socialization and environmental training of the puppies.
 The puppies will grow up in a homely environment where they get used to everyday sounds and objects, and they will greet different people and animals during their adolescence.
-In the weeks before delivery we will try to make sure that the puppies are able to experience varied environments and situations outside the home as well.
+In the weeks before delivery I will try to make sure that the puppies are able to experience varied environments and situations outside the home as well.

-For us it is important that the puppies get positive associations with the smell of birds and other game as well as the sound of gunshots.
+For Mirozzie it is important that the puppies get positive associations with the smell of birds and other game as well as the sound of gunshots.
 Therefore, we will begin gunshot habituation (and sound habituation in general) with the puppies early and presenting the puppies for birds and other game in the form of wings, fur and skins.
-In the days before delivery, those puppies who are going to go to owners with bird hunting in mind will have a small presentation of tame birds.

-If you are interested in a puppy from Kennel Mirozzie, please contact us here.
+If you are interested in a puppy from Kennel Mirozzie, please contact me here.